 The first thing that hit me was the intense smokiness of the minced beef tenderloin.
-The beef, charred on the grill before being stuffed in the gyoza, resulted in a robust smokey and salty flavor.
-The smokiness of the meat complimented the sweet onions and choi sum.
+The beef, charred on the grill before being stuffed in the gyoza, resulted in a robust smoky and salty flavor.
+The smokiness of the meat complemented the sweet onions and choi sum.
 While each gyoza was packed with a generous amount of beef, the meat was on the dry side.

 The creamy miso chili aioli, sweet at first, transformed into a slow burn with a kick of heat.
 Complementing the aioli was a kabayaki sauce.
 The brown sauce, similar to teriyaki, was rich, salty, and sweet and tasted great with the sweet and spicy miso chili aioli.

 Fresh Island Fish Tacos